Medical-Image-Analysis/Retinal-layer-segmentation/README.md

 ## Contact

-If you have any questions, please do not hesitate to contact he_xiang@mail.sdu.edu.cn
+If you have any questions, please do not hesitate to contact hexiang@qfnu.edu.cn